What Does the Perpetually Lit Christmas Tree Signify?

-Modified on Wed, 24 Jan at 5:14 PM
+Modified on Wed, 3 Jun at 1:38 PM

 “The Christmas They Never Had.
-Wreaths Across America dedicates this perpetually lit tree in honor of those men and women who in service to our Country were separated from loved ones during the holiday season.
-Regardless of religious beliefs or creed their sacrifice must always be remembered.
-July 9, 2011"
+Wreaths Across America dedicates this perpetually lit tree in honor of those men and women who, in service to our country, were separated from loved ones during the holiday season.
+Regardless of religious beliefs or creed, their sacrifice must always be remembered.
+July 9, 2011.”

 Was this article helpful?